Omega Seamaster 501 automatic, 1956

 Denisteel case

-Denisteel was a trade name registered by the Dennison Watch Case Company in 1934 to describe its stainless steel watch cases.
-Stainless steel was developed by Harry Brearley of Thomas Firth & Sons in 1912.
+The Dennison Watch Case Company registered the Denisteel trade name in 1934 to describe its stainless steel watch cases.
+Harry Brearley of Thomas Firth & Sons developed stainless steel in 1912.
 Initially, stainless steel was used for cutlery.
 However, by the 1930s, due to the Great Depression, watchmakers began to look for cheaper alternatives for watch cases than gold, silver and even nickel.
 As a result, watch cases began to be made from stainless steel in the early 1930s.
 Today, we most commonly find the Denisteel stamp inside case backs from the 1940s to the 1960s on UK market models by Omega, Rolex and IWC.

 Beads of rice bracelet